Padraccio

-The cheese is made from a mixture of the milk of the Lucana Grey goat (capra grigia lucana) – a rare breed of goat from the Apennines – and sheep's milk.
+The cheese is made from a mixture of the milk of the Lucana grey goat (capra grigia lucana) – a rare breed of goat from the Apennines – and sheep's milk.

 Production

-The cheese is produced between April and July.
+Padraccio is produced between April and July.
 Raw milk is heated to 37–38 C degrees before the (sheep or goat) rennet is added.
 The cheese sets in 20–30 minutes.
 When the curds break, the cheese is transferred to a wicker container and worked with the fingers.
 It is then pressed, using the flat of the hand, to end up with a spherical shape.
 Finally, this fresh cheese with no added salt needing no ripening time is wrapped in fern leaves.